AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-expiration.md

 ---
 description: Default client cache time to live.
 Provides a default expiration interval in case a particular catalog record does not contain a valid catalog Expiration or vignette Expiration value, or if a vignette file or material file is accessed directly, rather than via a catalog record.
-seo-description: Default client cache time to live.
-Provides a default expiration interval in case a particular catalog record does not contain a valid catalog Expiration or vignette Expiration value, or if a vignette file or material file is accessed directly, rather than via a catalog record.
-seo-title: Expiration

 solution: Experience Manager
 title: Expiration
-uuid: 2b56f9ec-2b25-4e6a-aead-6dad3d2df975

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---